 - In your log, upload a photo of your finger being "pricked" by the spire of the Dome of the Rock.
 Your face does not need to be visible.
 Logs with edited photos will be deleted.

-"Found" logs that don't correctly fulfill at least 4 of these 5 requirements will be deleted.
-However you are always welcome to log a "note" log, so to share your photos and experiences.
+IMPORTANT: Please send me the the answers by *messaging me* through my geocaching profile, NOT email.
+GC emails simply don't reach me.
+"Found" logs of people who did not fulfill at least 4 of these 5 requirements will be deleted.
+If you feel that you can't answer the questions, you are always welcome to log a "note", and use that to share your photos and experiences.

 Virtual Reward - 2017/2018